ivotron/popper2-paper/paper.md

 author: Ivo Jimenez, Jayjeet Chakraborty, Arshul Mansoori, Quincy Wofford and Carlos Maltzahn
 abstract: |
    The problem of reproducibility and replication in scientific research is quite prevalent to date.
-   Researchers working in fields of computational science often find it difficult to reproduce experiments from artifacts like code, data, diagrams and results which are left behind by the previous researchers.
+   Researchers working in fields of computational science often find it difficult to reproduce experiments from artifacts like code, data, diagrams, and results which are left behind by the previous researchers.
    The code developed on one machine often fails to run on other machines due to differences in hardware architecture, OS, software dependencies, among others.
-   This is accompanied by the difficulty in understanding how artifacts are organized, as well as in using them in correct order.
+   This is accompanied by the difficulty in understanding how artifacts are organized, as well as in using them in the correct order.
    Since this problem of platform dependency can be solved by using software containers, i.e. light-weight virtualization, researchers and developers have built scientific workflow engines that organize the steps of a workflow as the nodes of a directed acyclic graph (DAG) and run them in separate containers.
    But these existing container-native workflow engines assume the availability of a Kubernetes cluster deployed in the cloud, access to which is not always trivial.
    Therefore, there is a need for a container-native workflow engine that does not assume the presence of a Kubernetes cluster or any other specific computing environment.
-   In this paper, we introduce Popper, a container-native workflow engine that executes each step of a workflow in a separate dedicated container without assuming the presence of a Kubernetes cluster or any cloud based Kubernetes service.
+   In this paper, we introduce Popper, a container-native workflow engine that executes each step of a workflow in a separate dedicated container without assuming the presence of a Kubernetes cluster or any cloud-based Kubernetes service.
    We also discuss the design and architecture of Popper and how it abstracts away the complexity of multiple container engines and resource managers, enabling users to focus only on writing workflows.
-   With Popper, researchers can build and validate workflows easily in almost any environment of their choice including local machines, SLURM based HPC clusters, CI services or Kubernetes based cloud computing environments.
+   With Popper, researchers can build and validate workflows easily in almost any environment of their choice including local machines, SLURM based HPC clusters, CI services, or Kubernetes based cloud computing environments.
-   To exemplify the suitability of this workflow engine, we present three case studies where we take examples from Machine Learning and High Performance Computing and turn them into Popper workflows.
+   To exemplify the suitability of this workflow engine, we present three case studies where we take examples from Machine Learning and High-Performance Computing and turn them into Popper workflows.
 ---

 # Introduction {#sec:intro}